miklasiak/projekt/ascent_svn/src/sunplusplus/README.txt

 How to install Sun++ scripts:

-1) Make sure to compile the LATEST ArcEmu revisions.
-Leave a copy of the compiled emulator in the ArcEmu/bin/release folder.
+1) Make sure to compile the LATEST Ascent revisions.
+Leave a copy of the compiled emulator in the Ascent/bin/release folder.
 The scripts will need these files to compile.

-2) Create a directory called SunScripts or Sun++ inside your ArcEmu/src folder.
+2) Create a directory called SunScripts or Sun++ inside your Ascent/src folder.

 3) Check out this folder (http://svn.assembla.com/svn/sunplusplus/Trunk) into the newly created SunScripts folder.